MichaelHelgesen/100daysofcode/R4Log.md

 # R4 Log
+## Day 31: 06.11.19
+* Learned about Redux developer tool and did some more filtering in the React course (55%).
+* Finished the filtering at work as well.
+I got all the features working.
+Now all that is left is to add word search on top of that.

 ## Day 30: 05.11.19
 * 30 days!
 I'm happy about that.
 At the same time I am really scared about how much I suck, again, after all this time.
 But I guess it just has to do with exposure.
 I guess I am learning even though I feel like the worst programmer in the world.
 * Continued the course, setting up Redux (53%).
 Got stuck again with an error.
 Trying to locate it.